Jojobit/blog/index.md

 ---
-AI, BI and everything data: Welcome to my blog
+AI, BI and everything data: Welcome to "AI, BI and everything data"
 ---